Updated: Dec 9, 2020

 2. Visualise yourself and ask yourself “What are your strengths?
 What are your unique talents?
 Visualise yourself in the right place with the right people.

-3. Learn from the “obstacles” in 2019 and write a list of how they have contributed to your learning process.
+3. Learn from the “obstacles” of your past and write a list of how they have contributed to your learning process.

 By being aware of all our surrounding, aware of how we stand in life, which good or wholesome people we want to let into or keep in our lives, how we combine our intellect with our heart and overall be one-pointed can help us to achieve a better and healthy mental state.